My baby has a rash

 Is the entire nappy saturated?
 No dry patches?
 This is often an indication that the nappy needs more layers to distribute the wetness and is likely the cause of the red rash.
 A damp nappy should feel like a wrung out face cloth.
 Not soaking wet.

-Add a Pokkeleokkie booster to the nappies.
-If using flats, use a booster within the nappy and then lay another one between nappy and cover.
+Add a Pokkelokkie booster to the nappies.
+If using flats or Dawn patrol fitteds or Snappit Pro nappies, use a booster within the nappy and/or lay one between nappy and cover.
+You may need two boosters during certain stages.

-Use a fleece liner which creates a stay dry effect on the bum.
+Always use a fleece liner which creates a stay dry effect on the bum.
 This will only work if the nappy has enough absorption to cope, otherwise the wetness will seep through.
+So boosting is key.

 (Dry) Maizena powder rubbed on the bum is a wonderful solution and works very well and is cloth safe.
 Place a changing mat under baby to prevent mess.